Hands of a guy on laptop keyboard

 Governance as a question of timing

 AI systems, while complex and emergent, are ultimately created by humans.
 This means that seemingly ‘unknown’ aspects often arise from deliberate design choices of human architects.
 We have learnt that the common architecture is a known factor and can, therefore, be addressed and governed.
-Therefore, the question of governance is rather a question of timing than complexity.
+Thus, the question of governance is rather a question of timing than complexity.
 Complexity and its relation to the time horizon of governance are among the core themes of my futures literacy research.

 To better understand this dynamic, we analyse the governance of AI from the perspective of futures literacy, the ability to make sense of the narratives and building blocks of the future.
 In 1980, David Collingridge published a book discussing ‘one of the most pressing problems of our time’: controlling technology and the lack of timely understanding of its social effects; also known as the Collingridge dilemma.
 Collingridge identified a critical challenge in managing technology: the earlier we act, the less we understand its impacts, but the longer we wait, the harder it becomes to control.